+The information in this section is collected to provide da

 The information in this section is collected to provide data on program outcomes.
-Please complete all items.
+Please complete all items

-Date of Building Crond List Value

 Date of Building Grand List Value

 Property SPAN #

 Original/historic use(s) of the building

 Current use(s) of the building

-Square Feet: Before After
+Square Feet: Before A fter

 Housing Units: Before After

 Commercial Units: Before After

-of your project.
-Wh nat work will be completed?
-What will the building be to accommodate new/expanded/improved uses?
+ject.
+What work will be completed?
+What will the building be be made to accommodate new/expanded/improved uses?

-Construction Start Date (month/y Estimated Construction Completi Most projects require some type on Date (month/yea ar): iew or permitting.
+Construction Start Date (month/year): Estimated Construction Completion Date (month) Most projects require some type of local or stapprovals required for your project and when tate review or permitting.
 Please list any permits and/or

-approvals required for your projections approvals required for your projections. ct and when they w
+If applicable, briefly identify project phases: